 Below are some of the most popular travel destinations and how they regulate Kratom.
 Please be advised that this is not an exhaustive list, nor is it meant to constitute legal advice.
 Do your own research and contact a legal professional if you have any questions or need legal aid.

 The land down under has scheduled Kratom, placing it in the same class as dangerous narcotics like heroin.
 In addition, they are applying pressure on their neighbors to do the same.
 This makes it illegal to buy, sell, or possess Kratom in Australia.
+Do not bring kratom with you on a trip to the Australian Outback!

 While Israel has not banned Kratom, it has made the active compounds, Mitragynine and Hydroxymitragynine, illegal.
-As with most countries in the region, penalties can be incredibly stiff, so leave your powder at home.
+As with most countries in the region, penalties can be incredibly stiff, so leave your kratom powder at home.

 Thailand, Burma, and Malaysia

 Much of Europe regulates Kratom heavily, considering it a controlled substance.
 In several nations, such as Denmark, active campaigns are fighting to lift the heavy hand of the government.
 Currently, Latvia, Lithuania, Poland, Romania, Russia, Sweden, Turkey, Ireland, Italy, Germany, and the UK either outright ban Kratom, list it at a schedule that effectively bans Kratom, or list it as a substance that effectively leaves it banned.
 In Denmark and Finland, Kratom is controlled, but, with a valid prescription, it can be bought and used legally.
+Be sure to check the laws of the individual European countries you choose to visit.

 Legality in Canada is a gray area, mimicking its status in the US.
 While neither banned nor listed as a controlled substance at the national level, some cities and provinces may have their own laws regarding possession or use.
 The sale of Kratom for consumption, as in the US, is illegal, however, the availability of Kratom for research purposes is fairly open unless otherwise prohibited at another level.